P3ntest/rug-graphics-competition/README.md

 ## Build and run instructions

 This QT project should be buildable and runnable using QT Creator.
 I don't use QT Creator myself, so I included a `sr/run.sh` that I have been using as a convenient way to build and run the project from the terminal.

+### Quick note on missing git history

+This project was originally part of a mono repo containing all assignments for the RUG Computer Graphics course.
+For the purpose of this competition submission, I have extracted only the relevant files for this project, so unfortunately the git history is missing.
+If you want to see the full history including all assignments, please contact me.